UH-CI/reproducibility-workshop-git-jupyter/jupyter_lessons/jupyter_intro.md

 For now, the most important is to be able to start a new jupyter notebook.
 We will now look into jupyter dashboards and we will learn more about jupyter notebook/dashboard later in this lesson.

-> ## Default browser
->  You may need to change the default browser for starting your jupyter notebook.
-All the examples in this lesson have been tested with [Google chrome](https://www.google.com/chrome/browser/desktop/index.html?brand=CHBD&gclid=CjwKCAiA15vTBRAHEiwA7Snfc8Ly7Kz3VH-sKSABkCHsiAhviP1ZJzyzV5wUPasjHs27d_0PcESFkhoCOskQAvD_BwE)
-{: .callout}

 # Why are Jupyter Notebooks a powerful tool for conducting reproducible research?

-The main advantages of both Jupyter notebookand python are:
+The main advantages of both Jupyter notebook and python are:

 - Free!
 - Open source